 Basis Calculations for Partnerships and LLCs

-Book-Ups, Step-Ups, At-Risk Amounts, Allocating Liabilities, and Recourse and Nonrecourse Debt
+Book-Ups, Step-Ups, At-Risk Amounts, Allocating Liabilities, and Tax-Basis Capital Reporting

-This webinar will provide tax preparers and professionals advising partnerships and LLCs with a solid foundation for the calculation and maintenance of partners' basis accounts.
-The panel will discuss book-ups, step-ups, at-risk rules, and the corresponding debt allocations of recourse and nonrecourse debt.
+This course will provide tax preparers and professionals advising partnerships and LLCs with a solid foundation for calculating and maintaining partners' basis accounts.
+The panel will discuss book-ups, step-ups, at-risk rules, the corresponding debt allocations of recourse and nonrecourse debt, and recently added tax basis capital reporting requirements for Form 1065.

 - Types of partnerships